Photo by HQuality / Shutterstock.com

 Making your friends jealous isn’t nice, and feeling envy for other people’s possessions is silly.
 Possessions have never made anyone happy, nor will they.

-Decide what really makes you happy, then spend — or not — accordingly.
+Decide what really makes you happy, then spend — or save — accordingly.
 When your friends make an impressive addition to their collection of material possessions, be happy for them.

 One of the stupidest expressions ever coined was: “The one who dies with the most toys wins.”
 When you’re on your death bed, you won’t be thinking about the things you had — you’ll be thinking about the times you had.